Preventing Problems Before They Start

 - Have a smile that will last a lifetime

-During your child’s exam, Dr. Greenhill or Dr. Jennison will thoroughly examine your child’s teeth and gums for signs of tooth decay, gum disease, and other health problems.
-Dr. Greenhill or Dr. Jennison may also want to take X-rays to see what is happening beneath the surface of the teeth and gums.
+During your child’s exam, Dr. Greenhill, Dr. Jennison or Dr. Britt will thoroughly examine your child’s teeth and gums for signs of tooth decay, gum disease, and other health problems.
+Dr. Greenhill, Dr. Jennison or Dr. Britt may also want to take X-rays to see what is happening beneath the surface of the teeth and gums.
 We use digital x-rays which have reduced radiation and help discover dental issues not visible to the naked eye.

 Dental Radiographs (X-Rays)